input-output-hk/plutus-pioneer-program/code/week02/README.md

 In order to actually try this script, we need wallet code.
 The focus of this lecture is validation and not wallet code, but briefly, here is the rest of the code.

 Two endpoints are defined.
-The *give* endpoint will take an Integer argument to specify the number of Lovelace that will be depostied to the contract.
+The *give* endpoint will take an Integer argument to specify the number of Lovelace that will be deposited to the contract.
 The *grab* endpoint will take no argument and will simply look for UTxOs at this script address and consume them.

 ```haskell
 type GiftSchema =